bala-skv/class-12-project/README.md

-THIS PROJECT IS A PYTHON BASED MCQ EXAMINATION APP it uses mySQL to keep a database of correct answer,marks and image src to question it uses
+THIS PROJECT IS A PYTHON BASED MCQ EXAMINATION APP\n it uses mySQL to keep a database of correct answer,marks and image src to question it uses